kusor/triton-kbmapi/docs/index.md

 Add a new initialized PIV token.
-Included in the request should be an `Authorization` header with a method of 'Signature' with the date header signed using the pivtoken's `9e` key.
+Included in the request should be an `Authorization` header with a method of 'Signature' with the date header signed using the PIV token's `9e` key.
 The payload is a JSON object with the following fields:

 **Field**   | **Required** | **Description**
 ------------|--------------|-----------------
-guid        | Yes          | The GUID of the provisioned pivtoken. cn\_uuid    | Yes          | The UUID if the CN that contains this pivtoken. pin         | Yes          | The pin for the pivtoken generated during provisioning. model       | No           | The model of the pivtoken (if known). serial      | No           | The serial number of the pivtoken (if known). pubkeys     | Yes          | The public keys of the pivtoken generated during provisioning. pubkeys.9a  | Yes          | The `9a` public key of the pivtoken. pubkeys.9d  | Yes          | The `9d` public key of the pivtoken. pubkeys.9e  | Yes          | The `9e` public key of the pivtoken. attestation | No           | The attestation certificates corresponding to the `9a`, `9d`, and `9e` public keys.
+guid        | Yes          | The GUID of the provisioned PIV token. cn\_uuid    | Yes          | The UUID if the CN that contains this PIV token. pin         | Yes          | The pin for the PIV token generated during provisioning. model       | No           | The model of the PIV token (if known). serial      | No           | The serial number of the PIV token (if known). pubkeys     | Yes          | The public keys of the PIV token generated during provisioning. pubkeys.9a  | Yes          | The `9a` public key of the PIV token. pubkeys.9d  | Yes          | The `9d` public key of the PIV token. pubkeys.9e  | Yes          | The `9e` public key of the PIV token. attestation | No           | The attestation certificates corresponding to the `9a`, `9d`, and `9e` public keys.